 This post may contain affiliate links.
 This means if you make a purchase, we may receive compensation at no cost to you.
 Please view our full disclosure policy for more information.

-If you’re looking to add some lush greenery to your home, garden, or yard, we’ve put together some of the most unique places to find plants around Spokane!
-In this time of great need, it’s super important that we support small and local businesses (like Ritters Nursery!) before spending money at big box stores.
-Every time you purchase a plant, soil or pot from one of these lovely local vendors, they surely do a “happy dance.”
+If you’re looking to infuse your home, garden, or yard with lush greenery, we’ve curated a list of the most unique places to find plants around Spokane!
+In these challenging times, supporting local businesses, including gardening centers in Spokane like Ritters Nursery, is crucial before turning to big box stores.
+Each time you purchase a plant, soil, or pot from these delightful local vendors, you’ll surely bring a little joy to their hearts, making them do their very own “happy dance.”

 Location: 9809 East Upriver Drive, Spokane, WA 99206